-(appointed on 18.12.2020)

-(appointed on 18.12.2020)

-(resigned on 19.09.2020)
+Philip Satish Rao (appointment on 21.01.2022)

+Chang Kong Chong (retired on 04.09.2021)

-(retired on 19.09.2020)
+Chong Kah Sing (retired on 04.09.2021)

 BOARD OF GOVERNORS' INTERESTS

 The Institute is a company limited by guarantee and thus has no shares in which the Governors could have an interest.
 Similarly, the Institute has not issued any debentures.